-The college sends your retirement contributions to accounts which have been established in your name with insurance and mutual fund companies with whom the college contracts.
+The college sends retirement contributions to an account which has been established in your name with the plan's recordkeeper with whom the college contracts.

 Health Insurance for Early Retirees

-Employees who retire from Smith College between the ages of 62 and –65, and who have a minimum of 10 years of consecutive service in a regular position at Smith College immediately prior to retirement, may continue to participate in the college's group health plan until age 65, with the college paying half its normal benefit.
-Please refer to the plan description for the Health Care Program, which can be obtained from the Office of Human Resources, for further details.
+Employees who retire from Smith College between the ages of 62 and 65, and who have a minimum of 10 years of consecutive service in a regular position at Smith College immediately prior to retirement, may continue to participate in the college's group health plan until age 65, with the college paying half its normal benefit.
+To apply, please contact Human Resources.

-The college sponsors educational programs to help you acquire the knowledge you need to make appropriate Retirement Plan investment decisions and to plan for your retirement.
-The Office of Human Resources will publicize all on-campus retirement planning seminars.
+The college sponsors educational programs to help you acquire the knowledge you need to make appropriate investment decisions and to plan for your retirement.
+Please visit Learning & Development for details.